alexisgourdol/packgenlite-mypy/README.md

 # packgenlite - Python package builder

+This package adds type checking with `mypy`to the original **packgenlite** package by krokrob (https://github.com/krokrob/packgenlite.git)

-This package is a meta-package that provide python libs for projects and mainly `packgenlite` script.
+It is a meta-package that provide python libs for projects and mainly `packgenlite` script.

 `packgenlite` create a Python package template.